Citizens initiated referenda

 If it is possible that the government might support the proposal, the question of a formal response should be addressed early in the process.

-7.140 As a matter of principle, departments should avoid commenting publicly on the merits of referendum proposals unless they have the permission of the Minister to do so.
+7.144 As a matter of principle, agencies should avoid commenting publicly on the merits of referendum proposals unless they have the permission of the Minister to do so.